USS Bergall (SSN-667): 1969-1984

 Bergall was the first east -coast submarine to carry a Deep Submergence Rescue Vehicle (DSRV).

 Bergall completed 14 deployments and various exercises and operations vital to the national security of the United States.

 1983 Deployed on North Atlantic Patrol for 3 months.

 1983 Upon return to Norfolk, VA, SUBRON 6, she immediately resupplied then got underway for a second North Atlantic Patrol taking the billet left vacant by another sub, unable to leave the pier due to engineering difficulties.

+Summer 1984 Complement of ships divers is made ready with qualification of crew members Matthew Cronley MM1SSDV, Curt Escher RM2SSDV and David Finch ET2SSDV.

+October 1984 CDR Steven V. Mladineo turns over command to CDR Stephen Gibbs.

 January 1985 Deployed for the North Atlantic then after refit at Holy Loch, Scotland sailed for the Mediterranean where she performed several patrols in support of 6th fleet operations.

 April 1985 Refit Sardinia, Italy then returned to operations in support of the 6th fleet.

 June 1985 Bergall returned home to SUBRON 6 Norfolk, VA after 6 months away.

 She was inactivated on 4 August 1995 and decommissioned 6 June 1996.

 Collision with USS Kittiwake (ASR-13), 1984

 On 23 April 1984, the submarine rescue vessel USS Kittiwake (ASR-13) collided with Bergall at Norfolk, Virginia, while Bergall was moored to the pier aft of Kittiwake.
 Kittiwake was getting underway for the first time since she had undergone maintenance, during which her main drive motor was re-wired improperly, causing it and the screw it drove to rotate in the opposite direction from that ordered by personnel on Kittiwake's bridge.
 This was unknown to Kittiwake's bridge personnel, who found that Kittiwake started to drift aft when they were expecting her to move forward.
 Noting the backward motion, they ordered an increase in the motor drive speed in order to correct it and get Kittiwake moving forward, but unwittingly caused Kittiwake to move further aft and at a higher speed.
 Still not realizing that Kittiwake's main drive motor operating in reverse of what they expected, Kittiwake's bridge personnel then ordered another increase in Kittiwake's forward speed, which only served to increase her speed astern.
 This continued until Kittiwake's stern backed into Bergall's sonar dome.